State Team Members

 - Granite State Case Management (services to people who are elderly and/or disabled)

-- To harness that interest, establishing four working committees to support our work.
-The committees will assist in establishing and implementing strategies and action steps for their area of focus.
-The committees are aligned with our priority areas and include:
+- To harness that interest, New Hampshire established four working committees to support their work.
+The committees assisted in establishing and implementing strategies and action steps for their area of focus.
+The committees are aligned with their priority areas and include: